 Fly ash bricks are hi-tech well-improved quality bricks used for construction of brick masonry structures.
 They are used as replacement for normal clay bricks and has better properties than it.

-A Clay brick, which was the primary wall material, is now being replaced by FLY ASH BRICKS, which are hi-tech well-improved quality products.
-They are competitive in comparison to the conventional clay bricks and provide enormous indirect benefits.
-The country can gain a lot by gainful utilization of fly ash bricks resulting in conservation of natural resources as well as protection of environment.
+Fly ash bricks competitive in comparison to the conventional clay bricks and provide enormous indirect benefits.
+The utilization of fly ash bricks results in conservation of natural resources as well as protection of environment.

-The important compositions of fly ash bricks are as follows;
+The important compositions of fly ash bricks are:

 72% of India’s power plants are coal based.
 These power stations generate nearly 40 million tones of fly ash annually.
 Fly ash contains Co2 emitted from Thermal power plants, industries using coal as a fuel emits unwanted ash and smoke from which fly ash is produced.
 In all the power plants and industries, they separate the fly ash by using the cyclone converter.
 This fly ash is then used as a raw material for manufacture of bricks.